Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/07-Authentication-Sessions-vs-JWT/README.md

 - payload
 - secret key

-The token is hashed/encrypted as a string of characters that can only be decryted by a computer that has access to the secret key.
+The token is hashed/encrypted as a string of characters that can only be decrypted by a computer that has access to the secret key.

 ## Challenges (75 Minutes)